JamesN3/Allstate-Programs/README.md

-All programs are designed solely for the purpose of Allstate (Hale Insurance Inc) and Yumio Inc
+All programs are designed solely for the purpose of Hale Insurance Inc